NIFTy-PPL/JAXbind/paper/paper.md

         (args[0].shape, args[0].dtype),
     )
 ```
-We have defined all ingredients necessary to register a Jax primitive for our function $f$ using the `jax_op` package.
+We have defined all ingredients necessary to register a JAX primitive for our function $f$ using the `jax_op` package.

 ```python
 f_jax = jax_linop.get_nonlinear_call(
     f, (f_jvp, f_vjp), f_abstract, f_abstract_T
 )
 ```

-`f_jax` is a Jax primitive registered via the `jax_op` package supporting all Jax transformations.
+`f_jax` is a JAX primitive registered via the `jax_op` package supporting all JAX transformations.
-For example, we can compute the `jvp` and `vjp` of the new Jax primitive and even jit-compile it.
+For example, we can compute the `jvp` and `vjp` of the new JAX primitive and even jit-compile it.
 Also, the `vmap` transformation of `f_jax` is possible.

 ```python
 inp = (jnp.full((4,3), 4.), jnp.full((4,3), 2.))
 tan = (jnp.full((4,3), 1.), jnp.full((4,3), 1.))